datinglibre/datinglibre/README.md

 DatingLibre ([demo](https://github.com/datinglibre/DatingLibreDemo)) is a white-label open source Symfony 5.2 `PHP` 7.4 dating site backed by PostgreSQL, Amazon `SES` and `S3` (or a compatible service).
 It can be installed and updated using Ansible.

 DatingLibre can introduce people based on geographical location, requirements and attributes.
-The requirements and attributes can be setup not only for relationships, but also for hobbies, such as finding a tandem language partner.

 DatingLibre is made up of the following repositories:
 - the reference implementation (this repository) which uses the test categories `color` and `shape`, contains the database schema, and Behat features.